PTSD in Children

 - A fear of people or places connected with the event.
 Your child may also seem withdrawn and unfeeling.

 Children with PTSD can be greatly helped by special types of group therapy and specific medications.
-Being with other children will make your child feel less alone and will help your child work through his or her pain.
+Being with other children in therapy will make your child feel less alone and will help him or her work through the pain.
 Medications can bring symptoms such as anxiety, insomnia, and depression associated with PTSD under control and help the child live a more normal life.

 What you can do